OpenSILEX/opensilex/opensilex-core/src/main/resources/doc/data/use_case/use_cases.md

 The value can represent an arbitrary datatype : integer, decimal, float, date, string, array or a nested object

-The data value type depends of the variable `datatype`
+The data value type depends on the variable `datatype`

-- Datatypes
+- Datatype
 	- **Numeric** : Temperature, humidity
 	- **String** : orientation (WEST, EAST, NORTH, SOUTH)
 	- **ID/reference** : ID of some resource/object (scientific object)